redpanda-data/redpanda/src/v/coding-style.md

 ```

 `v` header files are the first block of includes.
 Then come header files for
-`seastar`,`smf`, and other libraries.
+`seastar`, and other libraries.
 The last block is comprised of standard
 library headers:

 ```c++